envimate/httpmate/docs/08_AuthenticationAndAuthorization.md

 As indicated by the first `TODO` comment, we still lack a way of storing this result somewhere in the session.
 We could just set a cookie with the value `LoggedIn=true`, but this would be insecure for obvious reasons (any user could just set the cookie and we have no way of telling whether the cookie is legit).
 Luckily, so-called [Json Web Tokens (JWT)](https://jwt.io/) exist.
-They are short cryptographically signed pieces of information that can only be created and read by the owner of the used cryptographic key i.e. the webserver.
+They are short cryptographically signed pieces of information that can only be created/signed by someone with access to the cryptographic private key i.e. the webserver.
 They can store the username (refered to as `Subject`) and whether the user has administrator access (this is called a *claim*).
 If we store the username and the access rights in the JWT and set it as a cookie, we can decrypt the token in every subsequent request and be sure that its contents are untampered and trustworthy.